France is known the world-over for its food and wine. But, despite its popularity, many people don’t know what to do when a plate is in front of them.

-France is known for its food and wine.
-Some of the world’s best cuisine and dining experiences can be found there.
-The French take great pride in their food, and this can be intimidating for international visitors.
-Especially in business dealings, learning about French cuisine and its traditions can make or break a negotiation (to find out more read our comprehensive guide on How to do Business in France).
+The French take great pride in the culinary, which can be intimidating for international visitors.
+Especially in business dealings, knowing about French cuisine and its traditions can make or break a negotiation (to find out more read our comprehensive guide on How to do Business in France).
 Knowing a thing or two may even seal a deal before discussion starts.

 Keep it Classy